percipiomedia/ignite/modules/docker/2.4.0-percipiomedia/prod/Readme.md

 ### Discovery

-The docker image comes with Apache Ignite grid configuration files for two types of node discovery.
+The docker image comes with Apache Ignite grid configuration files for three types of node discovery.

+#### Multicast

+As default, multicast is used for discovering other nodes in the grid.

+The configuration file `/opt/jobcase/config/multicast.discovery.node.config.xml` defines the default settings.

 #### File